heardk/heardk.github.io/about.md

 I'm a **product manager** for an **ecommerce** product and long time technologist in various development and solution architecture roles.
 I have a **passion** for all things **retail and technology** and I love to express creativity through photography.

-- 17 years of experience **helping customers** find solutions to business problems, in the form of **product management**, consulting, development, and solution architecture
+- 17 years of experience **helping customers** find solutions to business problems, as a **product manager**, consultant, developer, and solution architect
 - Primary focus is on **ecommerce**, enterprise and web content management
 - Specific technologies include the Sitecore Experience Platform, Sitecore Commerce (previously Commerce Server) and SharePoint
 - Solid mix of business and technical experience and a **passion for technology**